 "Before UpCounsel it was hard for us to find the right lawyer with the right expertise for our business.
 UpCounsel solves those problems by being more affordable and helping us find the right lawyer in no time."

 - 4 min read

 What is Your Principal Place of Business?

 This question is not as simple as it sounds.
 For a sole proprietor or a one-location company, the answer is straightforward – your principal place of business is your home, shop, office, or wherever you primarily do business.
 But large companies and corporations often have several locations spread out across the country, or even around the world.
 In these situations, the company headquarters is usually the principal place of business.
 This is not necessarily the same state as the state of incorporation.

 The supreme court finall

 Form D is a filing with the Securities and Exchange Commission (SEC) that allows companies under a Regulation D exemption or Section 4(6) exemption to offer stock to finance their businesses without going through the IPO process and selling stock to the public.

 Companies that sell securities typically have to register with the Securities and Exchange Commission (SEC) under the Securities Act of 1933.
 This is a long process and can make it complicated to follow and understand the law.
-Smaller companies seeking venture capital can instead file Form D - a process that is quicker, simpler and protects the company from potential legal problems.
+Smaller companies seeking venture capital can instead file Form D - a process that is quicker, simpler and protects the company